Josiah T. Walls: Return to state politics

 Walls again sought the Republican nomination for the 2nd congressional district in 1876.
 After the black delegates split between Walls and another black candidate, the nomination went to a “white carpetbagger”, Horatio Bisbee.
 Walls instead ran for his old state senate seat, and served a four-year term.
 He lost re-election in 1880.

 Legal career

 Walls was admitted to the bar in Alachua County in April 1873.
 He served as mayor of Gainesville although the exact dates are unknown; he resigned on 1 September 1873 and was succeeded by a white Republican, Watson Porter.
 In June 1874, Walls formed a law partnership in Gainesville with Henry S. Harmon, who had been the first African-American admitted to the bar in Florida, and William U. Saunders.
 The next year Harmon and Saunders moved their legal practice to Tallahassee.

+In 1874, Walls formed a law partnership in Gainesville with Henry S. Harmon and William U. Saunders, both pioneering African-American attorneys during Reconstruction.

 Later life

 Leaving politics, Walls operated a successful farm in Alachua County until the disastrous freeze of 1894–1895, which destroyed his crops.
 He took a teaching position as Farm Director of the State Normal and Industrial College for Colored Students, which much later would become Florida A&M University, in Tallahassee.
 After nearly a decade there, he died on May 5, 1905.

+Walls became Farm Director at the State Normal and Industrial College for Colored Students (later Florida A&M University), helping educate African-American youth in agriculture and vocational skills until shortly before his death in 1905.